brillout/wildcard-api/readme.md

 If you are a startup and
 you want to quickly ship/evolve your product, then Wildcard offers a very simple way.
-(Wildcard is actually used by many startups.)
+(Wildcard is actually used by couple of startups.)